-Please remember that all the single-site fungicides listed above are very prone to resistance development, so do not use the same fungicide group more than twice a season.
-For a complete list of active ingredients and products registered for Botrytis and other disease management, please refer to MyIPM app (download for free from App Store or Google Play)
+Note: Please remember that all single-site fungicides are prone to resistance development.
+Try not use the same fungicide group more than twice a season.
+For a complete list of active ingredients and products registered for Botrytis and other disease management, referring to the MyIPM app (download for free from App Store or Google Play)

 - Avoid using fungicides to which resistance in Botrytis is widespread.
-Based on our findings, FRAC 7 (newer ones) and FRAC 12 have much fewer resistance issues than other groups.
+Based on our findings, FRAC 7 (newer ones) and FRAC 12 have much less resistance issues than other groups.

 - The key to managing resistance issues is spraying less single-site fungicides.
-When weather conditions are less favorable (no extended moisture) for disease infection, consider extending spray intervals.
-The best fungicides are not as good as good weather!
+When weather is relatively dry, consider extending spray intervals.
+The best fungicides can not beat dry weather!